 VACATIONS: Taking vacations during the school year is discouraged.
-However, if unavoidable, you must obtain PRIOR permission five days before leaving from the principal before the child may be excused.
-Student's absences due to vacation do affect the total days absent.
-Responsibility for requesting, completing and submitting school work lies entirely with the student and parent.
+Vacation requests of 5 days or more need to be emailed to the principal before leaving.
+The principal may excuse a child's absence for up to 5 days with prior approval.
+Student's absences due to vacation even if excused, will affect the total hours of absence.
+Responsibility for requesting, completing, and submitting school work lies entirely with the student and parent.
 Teachers may not be able to provide work before the absence, but all completed work should be turned in to the teacher by the amount of days absent.